rachitkakkar/RachitBan/README.md

 # Important
-As of 4/26/2024, I begin a major rewrite with React, Typescript, Tailwind, shadCN UI, and dndkit.
+As of 4/26/2024, I begin a major rewrite with React, Typescript, Tailwind, shadcn/ui, and dndkit.
 The old README is found below.

 <div align="center">
     <h1>RachitBan</h1>